-Other agencies are also able to achieve environmental benefits through CRP/CREP; US Fish and Wildlife Service (USFWS) is one example.
+Other agencies are also able to achieve environmental benefits through CRP/CREP.
+An example includes USFWS.
 USFWS's partnership in West Virginia with FSA through CREP has afforded USFWS a unique opportunity to enroll CRP/CREP acres into their environmental program, Partners for Fish and Wildlife (PFW).
 Furthermore, USFWS' partnering with Trout Unlimited (outside of CREP), has resulted in more agencies working together to increase the environmental benefits of their activities.